engeir/maths-snack/README.md

 # Maths snacc :coffee:

 Just scripts for different calculations, e.g. series or calculating the digits of pi using a block bouncing off a wall and another block.
+In the pygame simulations, "r" resets the simulation and "esc" closes the program.

 ### Overview
 ------------